 The ID Team is also responsible for maintaining and developing the Agency website, producing and sharing digital media content, and disseminating Agency news.
 The Team ensures the accessibility of all Agency materials and provides accessibility training and support to other staff members.
 The ID Team works across all Agency activities and projects.

 Secretariat contact details

 Østre Stationsvej 33, 5000 Odense C, Denmark Tel: +45 64 41 00 20

 Email: secretariat@european-agency.org

-Business hours: Monday to Thursday 09.00-17.00 and Friday 09.00-15.00 CET means that, in close collaboration with the CT, the Brussels Office:
+Business hours: Monday to Thursday 09.00-16.00 and Friday 09.00-15.00 CET

 Brussels Office